IQSS/dataverse/doc/release-notes/7418-datasourcedefinition.md

 details.
 For an overview of supported options, please see the [installation guide](https://guides.dataverse.org/en/5.3/installation/config.html#jvm-options).

+Note that some settings have been moved from domain.xml to code such as min and max pool size.

 ## Notes for Dataverse Installation Administrators

 ### New JVM Options